APPLICATIONS OPEN ON 26 MARCH 2025

 This scholarship has been established by the Queensland University Technology (QUT) specifically for Nurse Practitioner (NP) Students working in Aboriginal and Torres Strait Islander Health and/or a Rural and Remote area.

 The objective of this scholarship is to connect future NPs with the broader NP network to support innovation in the development of new NP roles and models of care.
-We recognise that is challenging for Nurse Practitioners Students in rural and remote areas to attend the conference due to cost and travel requirements.
+We recognise that it is challenging for Nurse Practitioners Students in rural and remote areas to attend the conference due to cost and travel requirements.

-The Scholarship is targeted at NP students working in a Rural and Remote area providing services supporting health care needs for First Nations Peoples.
+The Scholarship is targeted at NP students working in a rural and remote area, providing services supporting healthcare needs for First Nations Peoples.

 Applications are sought for the QUT Student Conference Scholarship in the following categories:

-• A Nurse Practitioner Student working in Aboriginal and Torres Strait Islander Health; and/or
+- A Nurse Practitioner Student working in Aboriginal and Torres Strait Islander Health; and/or

 PRIZE

-• 1x scholarship to be awarded, valued at $2,500
+- 1x scholarship to be awarded, valued at $3,000

-Funds can be used towards registration including clinical and pre-conference workshops, accomodation and travel fees associated with attending conference
+Funds can be used towards registration, including clinical and pre-conference workshops, accommodation and travel fees associated with attending the conference. - 1 x year of ACNP membership

 ELIGIBILITY CRITERIA

-• Be an Australian Citizen or hold a Permanent Resident visa and be registered with AHPRA
+- Be an Australian Citizen or hold a Permanent Resident visa and be registered with AHPRA

-• Must meet one of the selection criteria listed
+- Must meet one of the selection criteria listed

 - A Nurse Practitioner Student working in Aboriginal and Torres Strait Islander Health

-and/or
+- and/or

 - A Nurse Practitioner Student working in a Rural and Remote area